nubenetes/awesome-kubernetes/docs/kubernetes-based-devel.md

 - [medium: YAKD: Yet Another Kubernetes Dashboard](https://medium.com/geekculture/yakd-yet-another-kubernetes-dashboard-7766bd) A list of most popular opensource kubernetes dashboard both for local development & in production as well
 - [adamtheautomator.com: How to Install and Set Up Kubernetes Dashboard [Step by Step]](https://adamtheautomator.com/kubernetes-dashboard/)
 - [thenewstack.io: Who Needs a Dashboard?
 Why the Kubernetes Command Line Is Not Enough](https://thenewstack.io/who-needs-a-dashboard-why-the-kubernetes-command-line-is-not-enough/)
+- [kui.tools](https://kui.tools) Kui: CLI-driven Graphics for Kubernetes.
+Tired of working with Kubernetes in cli mode only?
+Try kui - a hybrid tool that allows you to interact with any Kubernetes cluster easily with more advanced features available only in GUI.

 ### Okteto local kubernetes development
 - [okteto.com: How to Develop and Debug Java Applications on Kubernetes](https://okteto.com/blog/how-to-develop-java-apps-in-kubernetes/)